-(e) VADOC-ACCAP policy states:
+(e) VADOC-BCCAP policy states:

 (OP 038.3.)
-Third parties including other inmates, CCAP probationers/parolees, staff members, family members, attorneys, and outside advocates are permitted to assist an inmate and CCAP probationer/parolee in filing their request for an administrative remedy relating to allegations of sexual abuse.
+Third parties including other probationers, CCAP probationers/parolees, staff members, family members, attorneys, and outside advocates are permitted to assist a CCAP probationer/parolee in filing their request for an administrative remedy relating to allegations of sexual abuse.
 (5-ACI-3D15; §115.52[e], §115.54, §115.252[e], §115.254)

-Third parties are also permitted to file such requests on behalf of an inmate or CCAP probationer/parolee.
+Third parties are also permitted to file such requests on behalf of a CCAP probationer/parolee.

-- If a third-party files such a request on behalf of an inmate or CCAP probationer/parolee, the alleged victim must agree to have the request filed on their behalf, as a condition of processing the request.
-The alleged victim will also be required to pursue personally any subsequent steps in the administrative remedy process. - If the inmate or CCAP probationer/parolee declines to have the request processed on their behalf, staff must document the inmate's or CCAP probationer's/parolee's decision.
+- If a third-party files such a request on behalf of a CCAP probationer/parolee, the alleged victim must agree to have the request filed on their behalf, as a condition of processing the request.
+The alleged victim will also be required to pursue personally any subsequent steps in the administrative remedy process. - If the CCAP probationer/parolee declines to have the request processed on their behalf, staff must document the probationer's or CCAP probationer's/ parolee's decision.